clux/facemaulers/npcs/irae.md

 ilharess alur (matron superior) is her new introductory title.

+Summoned everyone in Luskan, but did it before she had the blade.
+Thus, the undead in Bone City will deteriorate faster than all the others.
+They have one month.

 ## Motivation
 She wants to be the true autocrat of the world.
 Undeath / lichdom gets rid of suffering of people.
 "What is one generation? in the face of endless happiness?"
 "end justifies the means, surely not a concept you are unfamiliar with?"